To receive our monthly eNews as well as event notices and other updates, just enter your email address.

 8) Completed and Signed Application Signature Pages 1 and 2

 Up to five grants will be awarded with a stipend of $4,000 each for students research projects in the summer of the award year.
 The stipend will be paid directly to the sponsoring institution in two equal installments (at the beginning and end of the grant period).
 The second payment will be contingent upon the submission of a written report on the project.
 No institutional overhead charges will be paid.
-Announcement of the successful applicants for the David E. Rogers Fellowships will be made in time for a summer research project to commence.
-Student grantees are additionally expected to present their research findings at the Academy's annual Medical Student Forum in September following the summer of their project, to an audience of Academy Fellows, faculty mentors, research colleagues and fellow student grant awardees.
+Announcement of the successful applicants for the David E. Rogers Student Fellowship Award will be made in time for a summer research project to commence.
+Student grantees are additionally expected to present their research findings at the Academy's Annual Medical and Dental Student Forum in late August or early September following the summer of their project, to an audience of Academy Fellows, faculty mentors, research colleagues and fellow student grant awardees.